 Our Pivot Power team has a portfolio of 37 sites across England and Wales where they are connecting grid-scale batteries directly to the high-voltage transmission network.
 Together, these sites will provide up to 2GW of flexible capacity to integrate more renewable energy, support mass-scale electric vehicle (EV) charging and accelerate a net zero future.

-Pivot Power’s first site, a 50MW/50MWh lithium-ion system in Cowley, Oxford is already operational, with the second due to go live in Kemsley, Kent, shortly.
+Pivot Power’s first sites, 50MW/50MWh lithium-ion systems in Cowley, Oxford, and Kemsley, Kent, are already operational.
 The Cowley site forms part of Energy Superhub Oxford, a world-leading urban decarbonisation project led by Pivot Power in partnership with Oxford City Council.

 This Energy Superhub model is being replicated at Pivot Power’s next two sites, in Coventry and Sandwell, to the north-west of Birmingham.
 These will combine transmission-connected batteries with high volume power infrastructure for EV charging, creating the low carbon infrastructure needed to power more of our lives with clean energy.